 Winemakers are often exposed to a variety of vineyard sources; two winemakers have an even greater reach of such properties.
 Such is the case for both Molly and Lars through their wine making day jobs.
 Lars first discovered the Ruhl Vineyard through his early years making wine at Saddleback Cellars.
 He recalls tasting this Chardonnay with a number of other Chardonnay wines and being very impressed due to it’s character – allowing him to easily pick it out from the lineup of Chardonnays they were tasting at the time.

 The first wine released under the Gro label was a 2009 Chardonnay from the vineyard formerly known as Ruhl Vineyard on Mt.
 Veeder (now known as Haspel Vineyard).
 Perhaps one does not associate Mt.
-Veeder with this particular varietal – and for good reason – as the largest sub appellation in the Napa Valley Mt.
-Veeder typically offers rugged, ‘high altitude’ terroir best suited for Cabernet Sauvignon and other red varietals.
+Veeder with this particular variety – and for good reason – as the largest sub appellation in the Napa Valley Mt.
+Veeder typically offers rugged, ‘high altitude’ terroir best suited for Cabernet Sauvignon and other red varieties.
 However part of Mt.
 Veeder extends fairly far south – touching the Carneros District and directly overlooks the San Pablo Bay.
 This is the overall coolest part of the appellation.

 The vineyard wraps around the side of a knoll – offering up mesmerizing views of the southern part of the valley – both overlooking parts of Carneros and around the city of Napa in the distance.
 The vineyard is planted at an elevation of just under 1000 feet separated into three blocks – all with dramatically different exposures.
 Due to the elevation here, unlike in nearby Carneros, they are often above the fog in the mornings.
 There is also often a breeze blowing through.
 The vines generally do not had any problems with powdery mildew.